nat-n/poethepoet/docs/tasks/task_types/cmd.rst

 ``cmd`` tasks
 =============

-**Command tasks** contain a single command that will be executed as a sub process without a shell.
+**Command tasks** contain a single command that will be executed as a sub-process without a shell.
 This covers most basic use cases such as the following examples.

 .. code-block:: toml